modalitysystems/modalitysoftware-docs/registerapplication.md

 ![application registration](images/applicationRegistration.png)
 1. Take note of the **ApplicationID** as this will be required futher in the deployment process
 ![overview of application](images/applicationOverview.png)

+### Add a Client Secret
 1. Select **Certificates & secrets** from the Manage menu
 1. Select **New client secret** and enter an appropriate description and expiry period
    * **Description** - Recommend setting this to **TWA-Secret**
    * **Expiry** - Recommend setting this to **Never**
 1. Click **Add**
-1. Immediately take note of the secret as this can not be retrieved later and will be required further in the deployment process
+1. Immediately take note of the **Secret** as this can not be retrieved later and will be required further in the deployment process
 ![team work secret](images/teamworkSecrets.png)

+### Declare API Permission for Teamwork Analytics
 1. Select **Api permissions** from the Manage menu
 1. Find and select **Microsoft Graph** from the **Request API permissions** blade
 ![add permissions](images/reuqestGraphPermissions.png)